PokemonAutomation/About/HardwareBeginner.md

 This is the second step in the process towards automation!

-### **If you do not have a Windows computer, *STOP RIGHT NOW.***
+### **Attention: If you do not have a Windows computer...**

-Due to lack of developer support, we no longer officially support Mac and Linux.
-While it is still possible to set these programs up on Mac and Linux, you may need to debug the outdated build scripts.
+Due to lack of developer, our support of Mac and Linux is limited.
+While you can set these programs up on Mac and Linux, you will need to know how to run command-line build scripts.

 If you are not willing to do that or you have no idea what this means, then stop.
-You will not be able to run these programs.
+Unfortunately you will not be able to run these programs.

 # (1) Select how far into automation you want to get